AdaCore/spark2014/docs/lrm/source/packages.rst

     apply except that only an Elaborate (as opposed to an Elaborate_All) pragma is required.

+.. _tu-nt-elaboration_issues-12:

+12. An implementation is permitted to accept constructs which violate the preceding rules in this section (e.g., an implementation might choose to behave, for purposes of defining an early call region, as though some non-preelaborable construct is preelaborable), but only if the implementation is able to statically ensure that accepting these constructs does not introduce the possibility of failing an elaboration check (either for a call or for an instantiation), reading an uninitialized variable, or unsafe reliance on a package's Initial_Condition.
+[If an implementation chooses to take advantage of this permission, then the burden is entirely on the implementation to "get it right".]

 .. _etu-elaboration_issues-lr:

 [These rules correctly prohibit the following example: